 Continuing with SPUR and Sharing Research:

-In order to apply for faculty-initiated projects, students must be in CNR, have sophomore standing (at least 30 semester units completed), and a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
+In order to apply for faculty-initiated projects, students must be in Rausser College, have completed one semester, and have a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
 Students do not need to be declared in a major to apply.
 Transfer students are eligible to apply in their first semester at Berkeley.